akihikodaki/dts/test_plans/unit_tests_eal_test_plan.rst

 Memcpy
 ======

-Create two buffers, and initialise one with random values.
-These are copied to the second buffer and then compared to see if the copy was successfull.
+Create two buffers, and initialize one with random values.
+These are copied to the second buffer and then compared to see if the copy was successful.
 The bytes outside the copied area are also checked to make sure they were not changed.